US Star Pacific Wrecks Your donation today supports the next 15 years

 Aircraft History

-This Spitfire began flying combat missions.
-On May 10, 1945 while piloted by F/L Rumbold was damaged by anti-aircraft fire in the right mainplane over Doro village at 2:30pm, but landed without injury to the pilot.
-Repaired by 9 RSU on May 15, 1945.
+On May 10, 1945 took off piloted by F/L Rumbold.
+During the combat mission over Doro village, damaged by anti-aircraft fire in the right mainplane at 2:30pm, but landed safely without injury to the pilot.
+Afterwards, repaired by 9 RSU and returned to the squadron on May 15, 1945.

 Mission History

-One of six Spitfires that took at 09:30 from Pitu Airfield for a test flight (after a cessation of hostilities).
-Owing to the failure of his section leader's radio, W/O Leahy took the lead from F/O Smithells and flew very low over Galela Lake in northern Halmahera.
-His aircraft was seen to strike the water, disintegrate and sinking.
+On September 22, 1945 at 9:30am took off from Pitu Airfield on Morotai piloted by W/O William Charles Leahy as one of six Spitfires on a test flight.
+Owing to the failure of his section leader's radio, W/O Leahy took the lead from F/O Smithells and flew very low over Lake Galela on northern Halmahera Island.
+For unknown reasons, this aircraft was seen to strike the water, disintegrated and sank.

 Recovery of Remains